T3 and Your Bones

 My TSH has been completely suppressed for 37 years and my 6 bone scans have all shown me to have well above average bone density.
 Doctors never believe me which explains having to have had six scans.
 Anyway, undetectable TSH has had no negative effect on my bones.
 (So don’t let unknowledgeable doctors scare you about that TSH!!)

-And even from the ultra conservative Thyroid Foundation of Canada website comes this Q & A refuting the scare by doctors that taking too much thyroid meds (i.e. suppressing the TSH) can cause osteoporosis:
+And even from the ultra-conservative Thyroid Foundation of Canada (page is now missing, but below is what was on it) comes this Q&A refuting the scare by doctors that taking too much thyroid meds (i.e. suppressing the TSH) can cause osteoporosis:

 I have been taking thyroxine 0.15 mg for the past 30 years.
 At my last appointment with my new family physician, I was told my dose is too high.
 I feel very well and don’t look forward to the possibility of changing my hormone level.
 However, I understand there are risks of osteoporosis when thyroid hormone levels are too high.
 I wonder how great these risks are and whether my current sense of well-being should be taken into consideration when making a decision to change my dose of thyroxine.